toscanosaul/saul/Gradient_Based_Hyperparameter_Optimization.md

-## Sketch for the Assignment 4
+## Sketch of the Assignment 4
 Observe that I do not include detail comments of the functions, because I want you to study the different methods of this notebook.
 However, you should include detailed commments in your solution, where you explain the functions, and their parameters and outputs.

-You should plot the number of epoch of the SGD algorithm versus cross-entropy on the test dataset.
+You should plot the number of epoch of the Real-time forward-mode algorithm versus the loss function on the test dataset.

 ```python